monkeytypegame/monkeytype/SELF_HOSTING.md

 ### serviceAccountKey.json

-contains your firebase config, only needed if you want to allow users to signup.
+Contains your firebase config, only needed if you want to allow users to signup.

 ### backend-configuration.json